Contractor strategies for long term IR35 defence

 Irrefutable IR35 evidence for HMRC

-He says that Quay Accounting keep every contractor assessment on file, so that it can be presented as evidence during an investigation, or if the case is referred to the tax chamber or the courts.
+Contractors should keep their assessments on file, so that it can be presented as evidence during an investigation, or if the case is referred to the tax chamber or the courts.

 And, as under the tax code the contractor is guilty until they prove themselves innocent, this can mean the difference between winning, or having to pay out substantial sums in back taxes, interest and penalties.